 The important difference between people who become successful web designers and people that don’t is how long they keep going.

-Psychologist say that we have anywhere from 11,000 to 20,000 internal thoughts per day.
+Psychologists say that we have anywhere from 11,000 to 20,000 internal thoughts per day.

 Of those thoughts about 80% are negative.

 One sure-fire way to demotivate yourself is to allow your thought life to stay negative.